-Subsections (b) and (c) reaffirm the fundamental principle that a presently exercisable general power of appointment is an ownership-equivalent power.
-Consequently, subsection (b) provides that property subject to a presently exercisable general power of appointment is subject to the claims of the power holder's creditors, to the extent that the property owned by the power holder is insufficient to satisfy those claims.
-Furthermore, upon the power holder's death, subsection (c) provides that property subject to a general power of appointment that was exercisable by the power holder's will is subject to creditors' claims to the extent that the power holder's estate is insufficient.
+Subsection (b) reaffirms the fundamental principle that a presently exercisable general power of appointment is an ownership-equivalent power.
+Consequently, subsection (b) provides that property subject to a presently exercisable general power of appointment is subject to the claims of the power holder's creditors, to the extent that the holder's property is insufficient.
+Furthermore, upon the power holder's death, property subject to a general power of appointment exercisable by the power holder at death (e.g., in the holder's will) is subject to creditors' claims against the holder's estate to the extent that the estate is insufficient.
 In each case, whether the power holder has or has not purported to exercise the power is immaterial.